 \section{Discussion}

-Search engines are the classic information access tools to retrieve contents from online sources.
-The first goal of our study was to estimate their capacity in providing correct answers to binary health questions (\textbf{RQ1}).
+Search engines are the classic information access tools to retrieve content from online sources.
+The first goal of our study was to estimate their capacity to provide correct answers to binary health questions (RQ1).
 We have evaluated four popular SEs and observed that the percentage of correct answers found in the SERPs is in the range of 50\% to 70\%.
 These figures are low and might sound highly concerning.
 However, this outcome is partially explained by the presence of many results that do not provide an answer.
-By focusing on the retrieved pages that provide an unequivocal answer to the reference health questions, we obtained much higher proportions of correct responses.
-Still, SE companies have room for improvement, as many top ranked webpages do actually contain harmful health recommendations (10\%-15\% of wrong answers).
-This is a natural consequence of the open and unmoderated nature of the web and we encourage developers of search technologies to further advance in the removal of low quality contents from their indexes and SERPs.
+By focusing on the retrieved pages that provide an unequivocal answer to the reference health questions, we obtained much higher precision.
+Still, SE companies have room for improvement, as many top-ranked webpages do actually contain harmful health recommendations (10\%-15\% of wrong answers).
+This is a natural consequence of the open and unmoderated nature of the web, and we encourage developers of search technologies to further advance in the removal of low-quality content from their indexes and SERPs.

 Regarding the presence of correct and incorrect answers over the ranked positions, the quality of the responses does not seem to decrease as we go deeper in the rankings (at least for the top 20 results).
 Our results also show that Bing seems to be the most solid choice among the four SEs.
-As part of the analysis, we also modelled two different search user behaviours, lazy and diligent.
-We found out that lazy behaviour, based on making decisions from the first observed response, is not inferior to a more diligent method based on acquiring and comparing three responses to the health questions.
+As part of the analysis, we modeled two search user behaviors: lazy and diligent.
+We found out that lazy behavior, based on making decisions from the first observed response, is not inferior to a more diligent method based on acquiring and comparing three responses to the health questions.